yanina-sorokina/7x7/obstetric violence/README.md

 ## Data

-This analysis uses TKTKTK spreadsheets.
+This analysis uses data from the VK group “Violence during Childbirth” and texts of court judgements on obstetric violence.

 The spreadsheets come from the following sources: